Freundschaft/team-dashboard/README.md

 ## Production Deployment considerations

-at the moment the application doesnt implement any kind of login, for production this would be obviously required. an audit log including, who changed what and when would also be required, and possibly an undo feature, if any team changes were to be reverted / historical storage of changes caching should be tuned, at the moment nextjs standard caching configuration is used
+it is not possible yet to add new users in the UI, if this application would be the primary source for users this would need to be added at the moment the application doesnt implement any kind of login, for production this would be obviously required. an audit log including, who changed what and when would also be required, and possibly an undo feature, if any team changes were to be reverted / historical storage of changes caching should be tuned, at the moment nextjs standard caching configuration is used